Unity-Technologies/Graphics/com.unity.shadergraph/Documentation~/Sub-Graph-Dropdown-Node.md

 > [!NOTE]
 > The node's number of input ports and their names directly correspond to the settings you specify in the Graph Inspector's **Node Settings** tab.
 The node always has one output port.

-You can change the type of input any input port receives by making a connection from a node that outputs a specific data type.
+You can change the input data type any input port receives by making a connection from a node that outputs a specific data type.
 For more information, see [Dynamic Data Types](Data-Types.md#dynamic-data-types).

 | **Name**     | **Direction** | **Type** | **Description**  |
 | :---         | :---          | :------  |   :----------    |